se-edu/addressbook-level4/docs/UserGuide.md

 Format: `delete INDEX`

 > Deletes the person at the specified `INDEX`.
-  The index refers to the index number shown in the most recent listing.
+  The index refers to the index number shown in the most recent listing.<br>
+  The index **must be a positive integer** 1, 2, 3, ...

 Examples:
 * `list`<br>